This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 typename[: ^:: :] x = 0; // Error

-The above feature alone is enough to be exciting.
-However, there’s much more.
-The ability to obtain meta-information about entities like class has also been introduced.
+Just the feature above is enough to be exciting.
+However, there’s much more; the ability to obtain metadata for entities like class is also available.

 consteval auto name_of(info r) -> string_view;